 One of our lecturers asked us the following question: what’s the most important part in a magazine?
 Everyone shouted either content or editor.
 His answer?
 Wrong!
 Advertising is what keeps the project alive.
 Where are you going to get the money from?
 He said with an inquisitive tone, as if we were naive to not […]Read More Advertising vs Editorial content: the power of the money and what you want to write

 Even before the horrific Paris terror attacks of Friday, I was wondering what had happened to Ebola.
 Where’s the coverage?
-Unless you searched it on Google, no tabloid was putting it out there, despite it being one of the worst tragedies of the past year.
+Most media outlets forgot about this story, despite it being one of the worst tragedies of the past year.
 The outbreak is over, with things getting better all over Africa.
-Many […]Read More Dear media, what happened to Ebola?
+Many accuse the media of being […]Read More Dear media, what happened to Ebola?
 And the Beirut attacks?

 It is no secret that reading is important for a Journalist, but nowadays It’s an essential skill for anyone willing to be in the Industry.
 About five years ago a blogger named Felix Salmon wrote an article about the importance of critical reading in Journalism.
 In his piece we can read: ”Think about it this way: […]Read More Journalists need to know how to read critically and link properly